xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

 Ethernet Slice Simple Webserver Application Quickstart
 ------------------------------------------------------

-This simple demonstration of xTimeComposer Studio functionality uses the sliceKIT Ethernet Slice together with the xSOFTip TCP/IP Ethernet component to:
+This simple demonstration of xTIMEcomposer Studio functionality uses the sliceKIT Ethernet Slice together with the xSOFTip TCP/IP Ethernet component to:

-   * Run a TCP/IP stack on the XCore
+   * Run a TCP/IP stack on the xCORE
    * Run a very simple HTTP server to display a "hello world" webpage

-Hardware Setup
+Hardware setup
 ++++++++++++++

 The sliceKIT Core Board has four slots with edge conectors: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.

 To setup up the system:

    #.
-Connect the sliceKIT Ethernet Slice to the sliceKIT Core Board using the connector marked with the ``CIRCLE``.
+Connect the Ethernet Slice Card to the sliceKIT Core Board using the connector marked with the ``CIRCLE``.
    #.
-Connect the XTAG Adapter to sliceKIT Core Board and connect XTAG-2 to the adapter.
+Connect the xTAG Adapter to sliceKIT Core Board and connect XTAG-2 to the adapter.
    #.
-Connect the XTAG-2 to host PC.
+Connect the xTAG-2 to host PC.
 Note that a USB cable is not provided with the sliceKIT starter kit.
    #.
 Plug the power supply into the sliceKIT Core Board and turn the
       power supply on.